 How to Plant Chives from Divisions

 Divisions are the most common way how to plant chives.
-In the early spring or mid fall, find an established clump of chives.
-Gently dig the clump up and pull away a smaller clump from the main clump.
+Find an established clump of chives in early spring or mid fall.
+Gently dig the clump and pull away a smaller clump from the main clump.
 The smaller clump should have at least five to 10 bulbs.
 Transplant this small clump to the desired location in your garden where you will be growing chives.

 How to Plant Chives from Seeds